 512-232-2910; FAC 402

-Dr. Maedgen has oversight responsibility for the Office of Institutional Equity (OIE) and disability efforts on campus, as well as information technology services and space allocation within the division.
-She also serves as the vice president's liaison to the Hogg Foundation for Mental Health, the University Interscholastic League, and the associate vice presidents.
-Dr. Maedgen received her bachelor’s degree in psychology from the University of California Los Angeles (UCLA) and her master’s degree and doctorate in clinical psychology from the University of Texas at Austin.
-She completed her predoctoral internship at the University of Virginia Health Sciences Center in Charlottesville, Virginia, where she worked in children's rehabilitation, adult/child neuropsychology, and forensic settings.
+Dr. Jennifer Maedgen has oversight responsibility for the Office of Institutional Equity (OIE) and disability efforts on campus, serving as the University’s ADAAA/504/EIR Coordinator.
+She also serves as the vice president's liaison to the Hogg Foundation for Mental Health and the University Interscholastic League, and functions as the chief of staff for the division.
+Maedgen received a bachelor’s degree in psychology from the University of California Los Angeles (UCLA), graduating summa cum laude.
+She received her master’s degree and doctorate in clinical psychology from the University of Texas at Austin.
+Dr. Maedgen completed her predoctoral internship at the University of Virginia Health Sciences Center in Charlottesville, Virginia, where she worked in children's rehabilitation, adult/child neuropsychology, and forensic settings.
 She also completed her post-doctoral fellowship at the University of Virginia, during which time she worked in the neuropsychology clinic in the Department of Psychiatric Medicine and at the Learning Needs and Evaluation Center (LNEC).
 She was later appointed as the director of the LNEC, and served in this role and as an assistant professor of clinical psychiatric medicine for three years.
 Dr. Maedgen returned to The University of Texas at Austin in 2003 as an assistant dean of students and director of Services for Students with Disabilities (SSD).
 She joined the DDCE in January 2007.
-In addition to her administrative role, she teaches courses on critical thinking, psychological assessment, and disability.
-She has published articles and book chapters on issues relating to attentional disorders and disability accommodations and is a licensed psychologist in the state of Texas.
+In addition to her administrative role, she has taught courses on critical thinking, psychological assessment, and disability, as well as published articles and book chapters on issues relating to attentional disorders and disability accommodations.
+She has a clinical appointment in the Department of Educational Psychology and is a licensed psychologist in the state of Texas.

 A native Texan and licensed psychiatrist, Dr. Martinez is the fifth executive director and the first Hispanic to lead the Hogg Foundation for Mental Health since its creation in 1940.
 The foundation’s grants and programs support mental health services, research, policy analysis and educational projects in Texas.
 He is a clinical professor with an appointment in the School of Social Work at The University of Texas at Austin and a guest lecturer at the Harvard School of Public Health.
 His academic interests include minority health, health disparities, and workforce issues.
 In addition to his administrative and academic duties, he is on the board of the National Partnership for Action to End Health Disparities Region VI Health Equity Board, a commissioner on the Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families, a member of the Texas Department of State Health Services’ Texas Implementation of Medication Algorithm Advisory Council, and a member of the University of Texas – University Charter School Advisory Board.
 He is a Fellow of the American Psychiatric Association and also a member of the American College of Mental Health Administration, the National Hispanic Medical Association, the Texas Society for Psychiatric Physicians, the Harvard Faculty Club, and The Reede Scholars, a network of public health leaders who have completed The Commonwealth Fund/Harvard University Fellowship in Minority Health Policy at Harvard Medical School.
 He is licensed to practice medicine in Texas and North Carolina and is a diplomate of the American Board of Psychiatry and Neurology.
 He has a master’s degree in public health from Harvard University’s School of Public Health, a doctor’s degree in medicine from Baylor College of Medicine, and master’s and bachelor’s degrees in business administration with a concentration in finance from The University of Texas at Austin.